NickolasKemp/sleep-disorder-analysis/report.md

 ### Conclusion

-We performed a one-sided Mann–Whitney U test to compare sleep duration between women and men.
+We performed a one-sided Mann-Whitney U test to compare sleep duration between women and men.
 The test returned a p-value of 0.007.
 Since this is less than the significance level of 0.05, we **reject** the null hypothesis and conclude that women sleep longer than men.

-## 4.3 Do stress levels differ between doctors, teachers, and engineers?
+##  Do stress levels differ between doctors, teachers, and engineers?

 To investigate whether **stress levels** differ by profession, **Stress.Level** was compared across three occupation groups: **Doctor**, **Teacher**, and **Engineer** (where *Software Engineer* was combined into **Engineer**).